Dictor1488/armor-calculator/readme.md

     - Spaced armor
     - HEAT shell dissipation through spaced armor
 - Computes and displays probability of penetration
+- Computes and displays probability of killing a low hp tank
+    - Takes into account their armor and hp
-- Displays the exact armor angle so that you know when to change angles to pen someone
+- Displays the exact armor angle so that you know when to change angles to turn a ricochet into a pen
-- Great performance since the mod uses the calculatons already done by the game
+- Great performance since the mod uses calculations already done by the game
 - Customize the mod to your liking by changing the settings

 ### Config